Seena-02/Implied-Volatility-Surface/README.md

 # Implied-Volatility-Surface

 The **Implied Volatility Surface** project is a Python-based application for options modeling.
 While the backend calculations are relatively simple, they are implemented in C++ for demonstration purposes, showcasing scenarios where faster computation might be necessary.
-The module uses Pybind11 to seamlessly the C++ backend into Python.
+The module uses Pybind11 to integrate the C++ backend into Python.

 ---